Dividend Cash Flow Growth Newsletter for Professional Investors

 2. Selectivity and risk management are superior.

-- Use of proprietary forensic cash flow metrics to identify companies with strong fundamentals and eliminate risk of deteriorating fundamentals that are not captured by traditional funds.
+- Use of proprietary forensic cash flow metrics to identify companies with strong fundamentals and eliminate the risk of deteriorating fundamentals that are not captured by traditional funds.

-- Forensics also allows assessment of cash flow and dividend coverage to determine potential for increase or sustainability of a company’s dividend policy.
+- Forensics also allows assessment of cash flow and dividend coverage to determine the potential for increase or sustainability of a company’s dividend policy.

 3. Other advantages.

 - Allows investors to hold companies that are doing well on a 3-5 year basis, but may not yet qualify to be Achievers – essentially buying the Achievers before they become “official Achievers” – giving investors a chance to achieve higher dividend growth potential.